Indiana to Florida Car Shipping

 Indiana to Florida Vehicle Transport FAQs

-Yes, your vehicle is fully insured when shipping from Indiana to Florida with Sherpa Auto Transport.
+Yes, your vehicle is insured when shipping from Indiana to Florida with Sherpa Auto Transport.
+Every carrier we work with is required to carry a minimum of $1,000,000 in liability insurance and $100,000 in cargo insurance.

 No payment is due at the time of booking.
 We do require a payment method on file so that it is available to charge once a carrier is secured.
 We accept all major debit and credit cards, including Mastercard, Visa, Discover and American Express.
 The most convenient option is to pay for your shipment in full by credit card at the time a carrier is secured.